jonathan-cook235/Jonathan-Cook/README.md

 ## About me

-I am a second year undergraduate student, reading Theoretical Physics at [University College London (UCL)](https://www.ucl.ac.uk).
-During my first year of study, I worked with London Blockchain Labs on consulting in blockchain education and innovation, before taking part in a Technology Spring Insight Programme at Morgan Stanley.
-Tangentially to my course, I am now conducting personal research into machine learning methods for social simulation.
+My Undergraduate training is in Theoretical Physics at University College London.
+During my undergraduate studies, I worked with London Blockchain Labs on consulting in blockchain education and innovation and took part in a Technology Spring Insight Programme at Morgan Stanley.
+I am now conducting supervised research into machine learning models for detecting the spread of misinformation on social media sites with the Web Intelligence Group at the UCL Centre for Artificial Intelligence.

 ## News